pythonarcade/arcade/doc/programming_guide/keyboard.rst

 What is a keyboard event?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Keyboard events are arcade's representation of physical keyboard interactions.
+Keyboard events are Arcade's representation of physical keyboard interactions.

-For example, if your keyboard is working correctly and you type the letter A into the window of a running arcade game, it will see two separate events:
+For example, if your keyboard is working correctly and you type the letter A into the window of a running Arcade game, it will see two separate events:

 #. a key press event with the key code for ``A``
 #. a key release event with the key code for ``A``